Reading Comprehension in SSC CGL Tier II is the most scoring section of English. The questions are directly based on the content of the passage.

 4. The author is not happy with word 'law' because

-Male lions are rather reticent about expanding their energy in hunting more than three quarters of kills are made by lionesses are in front, tensely scanning ahead, the cubs lag playfully behind and the males bring up the rear, walking slowly, their massive heads nodding with each step as if they were bored with the whole matter.
+Male lions are rather reticent about expanding their energy in hunting more than three-quarters of kills are made by lionesses are in front, tensely scanning ahead, the cubs lag playfully behind and the males bring up the rear, walking slowly, their massive heads nodding with each step as if they were bored with the whole matter.
 But slothfulness may have survival value.
-With lionesses busy hunting, the males function as guard for the cubs, protecting them particularly from hyenas.
+With lionesses busy hunting, the males function as a guard for the cubs, protecting them, particularly from hyenas.

 1. According to the passage male lions generally do not go for huntings because